With WordPress it is easy to schedule your posts so that they are released in the future! Why would you need to do this? Here are a few reasons why:

 - You are going to have a special promotion, so you get your posts and pages all set for a particular date

 There are many reasons to post into the future and WordPress makes it super easy.
-One of my clients, Crossfit Mount Kisco, posts a Workout of the Day every single day.
-Andrew or Kevin at Crossfit Mount Kisco sits down at the beginning of the week and maps out their entire plan for the week by creating posts for each day’s workout.
+One of my clients, posts a Workout of the Day every single day.
+They sit down at the beginning of the week and maps out their entire plan for the week by creating posts for each day’s workout.
 Then, instead of clicking “Publish” to make these workouts available right away, he instead “schedules” the post to appear on a particular day, at a particular time.
 This is a BRILLIANT way for two busy men to handle this important part of their business ahead of time!
 On the home page, the most recent post appears, which happens to be the workout for TODAY.
 Tomorrow, when tomorrow is today, that workout will appear first, and so on.
-Check the Workout of the Day postings in action here!

 Here’s how to do this: